ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

     - Surface weathering slowed, erosion minimized
     - Subduction may never initiate → no crustal recycling
 - **High Gravity = Biomechanical Barrier**
 	- Any life must be structurally robust from the start
 	- Movement, circulation, and metabolic flow all require more energy
 	- Evolutionary fitness shifts toward:
         - Compact morphologies
         - Dense cellular scaffolds
         - Slow-growing, high-efficiency systems
 	        - **Larger multicellular organisms unlikely**
 - **Psychophysical Landscape**
-	- Movement feels _sluggish_, heavy
+	- Movement feels *sluggish*, heavy
 	- Drops fall faster, wind dies sooner, sound carries less
 	- Visual perception altered by atmospheric thickness and refractive index
-	- The world may _look_ Earthlike — but it will **feel alien**
+	- The world may *look* Earthlike — but it will **feel alien**
 - **Conclusion**:
 	- planemons with ρ > 1.500⨁ are **metal-heavy, compact, and structurally intense**.
 	- While they may retain atmospheres and shield themselves magnetically, their geology and surface conditions **work against biospheric diversity and long-term climate stability**.
 	- They may be ontosomic — but their suitability for Earthlike life is tenuous, and their evolutionary trajectories are likely to be **slow, deep, and strange**.

-## 🌍 Density in Superhabitables
+## 🌍 Density in Rheatics (Superhabitables)

 ### 🧭 Ideal Density Range: ρ ∈ ⟨0.800 ∧ 1.100⟩ ⨁

 - This range suggests:
 	- A composition slightly richer in silicates or volatiles than Earth
 	- A large enough **metallic core** to sustain a dynamo
 	- A thick enough **mantle** to power tectonics for billions of years
 	- A **modest radius expansion** that keeps surface gravity in the ⟨1.100 ∧ 1.400⟩ ⨁ range (still biomechanically plausible)
-- This density window supports _structural stability, energetic cycling, and ecological flexibility_ without pushing the planemon into extremes.
+- This density window supports *structural stability, energetic cycling, and ecological flexibility* without pushing the planemon into extremes.

  ### Why Not Lower (< 0.800⨁)?
 - Suggests **ice-rich or gas-dominated** composition